 How fit must I be?

-You don’t need to be a full on athlete and hikers of all ages (14+), shapes and sizes complete the trail regularly.
+You don’t need to be a super-athlete, with hikers of all ages (15+), shapes and sizes complete the trail regularly.
 It does however help to be a physically active person, and be capable of hiking up to 10 hours a day on 6 consecutive days.